Original House of Hope

 In January of 2010, an earthquake left many Haitians destitute, homeless, and abandoned.
 The supporters of the House of Hope Haiti felt God calling us to do more.
 With an outpouring of donations, the Valley House of Hope was built.
 Currently, we care for and educate 44 children at VHOH.
 We are also working on several projects there to help make a sustainable source of income and food for the orphanage and children as they grow up, including clean water projects, gardening, raising animals, a sewing school, and a tilapia farm.

-At the Valley House of Hope location, we operate a Kindergarten to 11th grade school, which is attended by more than 600 children from the surrounding community and rural mountain villages.
+At the Valley House of Hope location, we operate a Kindergarten to 12th grade school, which is attended by about 700 children from the surrounding community and rural mountain villages.
 Education is a valuable, yet often expensive and unattainable privilege for Haitian children.
 Our school provides affordable Christian and secular education for many who be unable to go to school otherwise.
-This past summer, extra donations allowed us to build five new classrooms and a bathroom on the adjoining land.
-This allowed us to expand to 11th grade and move all the secondary students out of the main compound.
-In the next two years, we hope to add 12th and 13th grades.
-This will require extra funds for building classrooms as well as for funding the grades.
+This fall we are adding our final grade and plan to graduate our first class next spring.
+With so many students, some of the grades continue to meet in a crowded church and others are in patched-together lean-to’s.
+We hope to add several more classrooms and hopefully a library and lab.
 Your donations will help make this possible!

 Mountain Village School and Agriculture Projects